 Neglect is the most common reason for a child to be the subject of a child protection plan in the UK.
 In Portsmouth, approximately 70% of children subject to a plan are suffering from neglect.

 Although you may be worried about a child, it’s not always easy for professionals to identify neglect.
 There’s often no single sign or incident that a child or family need help.
 It is more likely that there will be a series of concerns over a period of time that, taken together, demonstrate the child is at risk.
-If you think a child may be experiencing neglect, don’t wait:
+If you think neglect is occurring in a family, household or for an individual child or young person don’t wait: